-- Different economy experts emphasise the necessity of incentives for formalisation and the improvement of fiscal administration as preconditions for the application of penalties and fines against businesses. - Regarding the campaign, FIAA stated in a press statement on the 10th of September 2015 that: "This is a very welcomed step for the country's economy, and it will noticeably improve the business environment with visible benefits for the entire population.
-Moreover, FIAA believes that an effective fight against informality is one of the best ways of preventing a further increase of taxes, which would hamper economic growth". - The Chamber of Commerce and Industry of Tirana has supported the campaign against informality, but expressing reserves on the repressive measures towards businesses undertaken by the Government and on the legal amendments to Law No. 9920 "On Tax Procedures in the Republic of Albania" regarding the increase of fines in the taxation sphere, amendments which were carried out without preliminary consultation with businesses14. - The American Chamber of Commerce has expressed its concerns regarding the campaign against informality undertaken by the Government, concluding that the toughening of tax procedures have an opposite effect and oblige businesses to go bankrupt. - The German Chamber of Commerce has supported the campaign against
+- and the improvement of fiscal administration as preconditions for applying penalties and fines against businesses. - " Regarding the campaign, FIAA stated in a press statement on the 10th of September 2015 that: "This is a very welcomed step for the country's economy, and it will noticeably improve the business environment with visible benefits for the entire population.
+Moreover, FIAA believes that an effective fight against informality is one of the best ways of preventing a further increase of taxes, which would hamper economic growth". - " The Chamber of Commerce and Industry of Tirana has supported the campaign against informality but expressing reserves on the government's repressive measures and legal amendments to law no. 9920 "On Tax Procedures in the Republic of Albania" regarding increased fines in the taxation sphere and amendments carried out without preliminary consultation with businesses. - " The American Chamber of Commerce has expressed its concerns regarding the campaign against informality undertaken by the government, concluding that the toughening of tax procedures have an opposite effect and oblige businesses to go bankrupt. - " The German Chamber of Commerce has supported the campaign against informality but stating that the "devil is in the detail." - 13 Such statements were also made on the 6th of October 2015 during the presentation of the Survey performed by Foreign Investors Albanian Association (FIAA)- "Business Environment". - 14 This stance was held by the Head of the Chamber of Commerce and Industry of Tirana, Mr. Nikolin Jaka in media and different fora including the 5th of October 2015 meeting of the Investment Council.